Where food, poetry, and stories steep like a good cup of tea.

 Nicole Gulotta is the assistant manager of the world's largest humanitarian award.
-By night, she's a gourmet home cook by night.
+By night, she's a gourmet home cook, writer, and recipe developer.
 She received an MFA in creative writing from Vermont College of Fine Arts and a BA from the University of California, Santa Barbara.
-In 2011, she founded The Giving Table, a website that helps people change the food system through personal philanthropy.
-She is based in Los Angeles, where she lives with her husband and French bulldog. [photo by Hugh Forte]
+In 2011, she founded The Giving Table, a website that empowers everyone to change the food system.
+She is based in Los Angeles, where she lives with her husband and French bulldog.